-Because each of the many sources illuminates its surroundings over $4\pi$ steradians, the number of photon rays that must be included in a calculation is much larger than the number of sources.
-Codes typically take one of three approaches: (i) a Monte Carlo algorithm, in which a large number of photon packets are cast from the sources; (ii) adaptive ray tracing, in which a small number of rays are initially cast from each source, spawning new ones as necessary to maintain the desired angular resolution, or (iii) a field-based approach, in which photon propagation is abstracted into a continuous field.
+To simulate adequately the fact that each of the many sources illuminates its surroundings over 4π steradians requires a large number of rays.
+Codes typically take one of three approaches: (1) a Monte Carlo algorithm, in which a large number of photon packets are cast from the sources; (2) adaptive ray tracing, in which a small number of rays are initially cast from each source, spawning new ones as necessary to maintain the desired resolution, or (3) a field-based approach, in which photon propagation is abstracted into a continuous field.
 The first is straightforward but faces the most serious convergence challenges.
 The second most clearly reflects the physics of the problem but is the most challenging technically.
-Field-based approaches are the fastest but can suffer from unusual artifacts when detailed radiative transfer effects (such as shadowing) become important; they are subject to unphysical diffusion effects in such cases.
-Nevertheless, the different codes agree rather well.
-The upper panels of Figure 8.6 compare two different reionization codes (both using the adaptive ray tracing technique) executed within an identical simulation.
-The results are clearly very similar.
+Field-based approaches are the fastest but can suffer from unusual artifacts when detailed radiative transfer effects (such as shadowing) become important.

 A second question is how much to specialize the code to the particular problem of reionization.
-For example, the algorithm can either explicitly incorporate multi-frequency sources or focus only on counting ionizing photons.
+For example, the algorithm can either explicitly incorporate multifrequency sources or focus only on counting ionizing photons.
 The latter is clearly significantly faster, but the former allows for non-stellar sources and is necessary to trace photo-heating accurately.
 Similarly, in many astrophysical contexts (including LLSs) the ionizing photons emitted during recombinations are important sources, but during reionization such photons are typically absorbed again almost immediately and so get neglected.